Stencyl/stencylpedia/chapter-11/certificates.md

 ![](http://static.stencyl.com/help/images/ioscerts/image03.png)

-4) Pick a location you’ll remember. **Provide a password (do not leave blank)**.
-The password itself isn’t that important (you can use "aaa" for example), but you will need to provide it when configuring your game to publish.
+4) Pick a location you'll remember. **Provide a password (do not leave blank)**.
+The password itself isn't that important (you can use "aaa" for example), but you will need to provide it when configuring your game to publish.

 ![](http://static.stencyl.com/help/images/ios-primer2-4.png)